neo4j-product-examples/graphrag-examples/README.md

 This repo contains a streamlit app for introducing and teaching example GraphRAG patterns.

 ## Loading Data
 This sample app uses the classic Northwind database.
-We will provide a script for loading the data from raw source and setting up the vector index.
-Until then you can use `neo4j.dump` file to automatically setup the database.
+We will provide a script for loading the data from raw source and setting up the text embeddings and vector index.
+Until then you can use `neo4j.dump` file to automatically setup the database with vectors and all.

 ## Running the Streamlit App
 1. Create a `secrets.toml` file using `secrets.toml.example` as a template